|Nutrition Facts (per serving)|

 Place the canned coconut milk along with the mixing bowl and whisk attachment from a standing mixer in the refrigerator for 8 hours, or overnight.

 Work quickly to keep your ingredients from getting warm.
 Attach the whisk attachment and mixing bowl to the standing mixer immediately before preparing your whipped cream.

 Puncture the coconut milk cans with the pointed end of a can opener and drain and discard the liquid from the cans.
 (Or save it for smoothies.)

-Add the powdered sugar and mix for about 20 seconds more, starting at a low and quickly moving up to high, or just until incorporated.
-(Do not over-mix!)
+Add the confectioners' sugar and mix for about 20 seconds more, starting at a low and quickly moving up to high, or just until incorporated.
+(Do not overmix!)